Empirical evidence for the spherical shape of Earth: Observation of constellations on North and South hemispheres at different seasons

-The fact that some stars are only visible from either the north or south poles must mean that the two observation spots are on opposite sides of Earth, which is not possible if Earth is a single-sided disk, but is possible for other shapes (like a sphere, but also any other convex shape like a donut or dumbbell).

 The North Pole is in continuous night for six months of the year.
 The star Polaris (the "North Star") is almost directly overhead and therefore at the center of this rotation.
 Some of the 88 modern constellations visible are Ursa Major (including the Big Dipper), Cassiopeia, and Andromeda.
 The other six months of the year, the North Pole is in continuous daylight, with light from the Sun blotting out the stars.
 This phenomenon, and its analogous effects at the South Pole, are what defines the two poles.
 More than 24 hours of continuous daylight can only occur north of the Arctic Circle and south of the Antarctic Circle.)

 At the South Pole, a completely different set of constellations are visible during the six months of continuous night, including Crux, and Centaurus.
 This 180° hemisphere of stars rotates clockwise once every 24 hours around a point directly overhead.

 From any point on the equator, all of the stars visible anywhere on Earth on that day are visible at some time during the year as the sky rotates around a line drawn from due north to due south.
 When facing east, the stars visible from the north pole are on the left, and the stars visible from the south pole are on the right.

 The direction any intermediate spot on Earth is facing can also be calculated by measuring the angles of the fixed stars and determining how much of the sky is visible.
 For example, New York City is about 40° north of the equator.
 The apparent motion of the Sun blots out slightly different parts of the sky from day to day, but over the course of the entire year it sees a dome of 280° (360° - 80°).
 So for example, both Orion and the Big Dipper are visible during at least part of the year.

 Making stellar observations from a representative set of points across Earth, combined with knowing the shortest on-the-ground distance between any two given points, makes an approximate sphere the only possible shape for Earth.